 Thus the thickness of the notebook is 1.29 cm.

 In this way, one can find the least count of vernier calipers and read the readings of vernier calipers.
 I will suggest you take data for MSR and VSR for at least 3 or 5 observations.
 Each time remove the object from the jaws and insert it again.
 Then take the mean of these 3 or 5 total readings.
 This will reduce the observation error.
+I have done an experiment to measure the thickness of the book where i get results as given in the data table.

 How can we measure the internal diameter and depth of a beaker using a Vernier Caliper?